DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/stores/persisted_grant_store.md

     }
 ```

+#### PersistedGrantTypes

-The types used are defined by the `IdentityServerConstants.PersistedGrantTypes` constants:
+The types of persisted grants are defined by the `IdentityServerConstants.PersistedGrantTypes` constants:

 ```cs
     public static class PersistedGrantTypes